TezosTaqueria/taqueria/taqueria-plugin-tzcompose/README.md

 This plugin integrates [Tzcompose](https://github.com/blockwatch-cc/tzgo/blob/master/cmd/tzcompose/README.md), a powerful automation framework developed by Blockwatch for executing complex transaction sequences on Tezos, into the Taqueria development environment.

 The plugin is written in TypeScript and compiled to a JavaScript bundle for Node.js using [tsup](https://github.com/egoist/tsup).
-It leverages the `@taqueria/node-sdk`, following the same development practices as other plugins created by the Pinnacle Labs team for Taqueria.
+It leverages the `@taqueria/node-sdk`, following the same development practices as other plugins created by our team for Taqueria.

 ## Requirements